-The Government declared a public holiday in an early-morning announcement that many people missed.
+The Government declared a public holiday on VJ Day in an early-morning announcement that many people missed.
 In Hampstead, one housewife noted that there was “definitely much less excitement than on VE Day.
 The predominant feeling encountered among housewives at least in the early part of the day was annoyance at the shopping difficulties involved.
 By 09.30am enormous queues (30 and 40 people) were lined up outside bakers and greengrocers.”

 Sailors and young girls marched down Piccadilly singing Land of Hope and Glory, and in the afternoon heat people queued for water at the two fountains in the wall by St James’s Church.
 However, one observer reported that “there is also an air of slight bewilderment and pointlessness about it all: it lacks the joyful spontaneity of VE Day”.

 Richard Dimbleby was responsible for much of the BBC’s outside broadcast on VJ Day, but felt no joy: “When I look back tonight on the horrors and misery and the cruelty and the death that I have seen in the last six years, the unforgettable experiences I’ve had and how much older and tired they’ve made me, I just want to go and sit in a corner and thank God it’s all ending.”